 No. Name Question / Statement Responder Reply 1 Jo Keeling During a meeting chaired by MP Conor Burns with regards to the Highmoor Farm Planning Application, David McNair, Director of Bournemouth Nuffield Hospital stated that the Nuffield had made enquiries with the council to purchase Wessex Fields in order to build a replacement hospital in this location.
 Talks were progressing 2019/2020 however they came to an end for reasons he stated he was not privy to.
 May I ask who the talks were with?
 When these talks concluded?
 Who in the council stopped the potential sale of this land to the Nuffield as I am led to believe it was during the leadership of the first administration?
 Why did the Nuffield move from Wessex Fields to Talbot Village?
 Is it indeed a fact they were 'put off' from the Wessex Fields site as is rumoured to be the case.
-If so, why?
-Council and Portfolio Holder for Thank you for your question.
-I can confirm that in early 2020 a communimeeting was held at The Bridge to discuss the options for the Wessex Fields site which I was involved with alongside the Chief Executive.
+If so, why? · · Thank you for your question.
+I can confirm that in early 2020 a community meeting was held at The Bridge to discuss the options for the Wessex Fields site which I was involved with alongside the Chief Executive.
 This resulted in the agreement to go out to tender with a soft market testing of the site to determine what the interest might be around its use.
 A significant number of responses were received to this exercise which was conducted by an external organisation which sent its report to the Council in October 2020.
 One of these organisations was the Nuffield Hospital.
 Just to clarify that the reason that it took so long was due to the global pandemic.
 The Council moved to a response phase with non-essential work being paused, which included the tendering for the soft market testing, and that was let in June 2020 with the report received by the Council sometime in October 2020.
-Our perio of leadership ended on 30 September 2020.
+Our period of leadership ended on 30 September 2020.

-No meetings were held with any of the potential users who had responded to that market testing, and beyond the initial expression of interest, BCP had no record of further discussions once the pandemic commenced.
-No direct offer to purchase the site was made by Nuffield or anyone else during my leadership of the council.
-In December 2020, when the Conservative administration had taken control, a paper was brought to Cabinet sharing the results of the soft market testing.
-I have just been sighted on this for the first time in preparation for this answer.
-The Cabinet paper sought a decision to sell all or part of the Wessex Field site, and the recommendation which was passed was for part of the site to be sold to the Bournemouth Hospital Trust, now known as UHD, University Hospital's Dorset, and this was progressed.
+sought a decision to sell all or part of the Wessex Field site, and the recommendation which was passed was for part of the site to be sold to the Bournemouth Hospital Trust, now known as UHD, University Hospital's Dorset, and this was progressed.
 The Cabinet report can be read online, but the external soft market test was provided as a confidential appendix.
-I cannot tell you why Nuffield decided to start negotiations with Talbot Village Trust, or why they decided not to pursue their initial interest in the site.
+I cannot tell you why Nuffield decided to start negotiations with Talbot Villag Trust, or why they decided not to pursue their initial interest in the site.
 They are, of course, a private business, so I have no information available for that.
+4 recommendation which was passed was for part of the site to be sold to Bournemouth Hospital Trust, now known as UHD, University Hospital' Dorset, and this was progressed.
+The Cabinet report can be read online, the external soft market test was provided as a confidential appendix --- --- -- ---